ahalsudev/shopsage/README.md

-# ShopSage Backend
+# 🛍️ ShopSage - Backend for Solana-Powered Shopping Consultation Platform

-Code for the backend for the ShopSage
+ShopSage is a marketplace that connects shoppers with expert consultants through real-time video calls, powered by Solana blockchain for seamless payments and transparent transactions.